abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 If you do not define the ABAP language version (default setting "Any"), you can mix objects of any ABAP language version in a repository.

 :::info
-This setting is recommended for repositories containing objects of more than one ABAP language version, which you want to preserve during import.
+This setting is recommended for repositories containing objects of more than one ABAP language version, which you would like to keep during import.
 :::

 #### Export